 AAA Editor Notes

 Forest Park is bounded by Lindell, Skinker and Kingshighway blvds. and Oakland Ave., covering 1,293 acres in the Central West End neighborhood, just west of downtown.
 Opened to the public on June 24, 1876, Forest Park is one of the country's largest urban parks.
 Distinguished by statues, monuments and works of art, it is home to major museums and a popular place for picnicking, jogging and bicycling.

 A scenic 6-mile loop trail encircles the park, providing recreational opportunities as well as access to most major attractions.
 One trailhead is located at the Dennis & Judith Jones Visitor and Education Center, where visitors can obtain area information.
-Other facilities include the Steinburg Memorial Skating Rink, with facilities for ice skating and sand volleyball, and the 27-hole Probstein Community Golf Course.
+Other facilities include the Steinburg Memorial Skating Rink, with facilities for ice-skating and sand volleyball, and the 27-hole Norman K. Probstein Golf Course.

 Picnicking is permitted.
 Food is available.